Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 How to perform the exercise:

-1. Begin in a side plank position, with your right forearm on the ground, your elbow below your shoulder, and your left hand on your hip.
+1. Start in a side plank position, with your right forearm on the ground, your elbow below your shoulder, and your left hand on your hip.
 Stack your left foot on top of your right foot, forming a straight line from head to heels.

 2. Engage your core and maintain a stable side plank position.
 This is your starting position.